History of Raccoon Creek State Park

 The springs are located opposite the falls, emerging directly from the shale and sandstone.
 The water in the stream originates from surface drainage, while the spring water comes from an underground reservoir.
 The stream water may dry completely, whereas the spring water flows year round.

-During 1827, land, including the springs, was sold to Edward McGinnis.
+In 1827, land, including the springs, was sold to Edward McGinnis.
 He found the mineral waters “healing to his ailments,” which led to the development of a health spa and resort.

 The nearby small village of Frankfort saw rapid growth after development of the springs and adopted the name Frankfort Springs.
 The springs later became known as the Frankfort Mineral Springs.

-Hike the short Mineral Springs Trail from the parking lot on PA 18 or from the park office.
+Hike the short Mineral Springs Loop Trail from the parking lot on PA 18 or from the park office.
 A detailed brochure is available at the park office.